Credit Cards

 How does your credit score impact your finances?

 Your credit score is your unique financial record to lenders.
-It influences the interest rates you’re offered, your loan approval chances, and even your job prospects in some cases.
+It sometimes influences the interest rates you’re offered, your loan approval chances, and even your job prospects.

 It’s not just about loans and credit cards; it’s about securing a financially stable future.
 That is why maintaining a healthy credit score is essential.